GoogleCloudPlatform/gke-anthos-holistic-demo/anthos/README.md

 ### Deploying the Configuration Management Operator

 To enroll a cluster in Anthos Config Management, you deploy the Anthos "Operator" manifest, create the `git-creds` `secret`, and finally configure the Operator.
+Note that currently, [Pod Security Policies](https://cloud.google.com/kubernetes-engine/docs/how-to/pod-security-policies) are not supported in conjunction with Anthos Config Management.

 After ensuring that you meet all the prerequisites, you can deploy the Operator by downloading and applying a YAML manifest.